Wild Vietnam: Rare Primates & Mammals 2-Week Expedition

 Primates:

-1. Northern Pygmy Slow Loris – Often reliable, but tricky
+1. Northern Pygmy Slow Loris – Reliable

-2. Pygmy Slow Loris – Reliable
+2. Southern Pygmy Slow Loris – Reliable

 3. Rhesus Macaque – Reliable